humdrum-tools/humdrum-documentation/tool/simil/index.md

 the template input is broken-up into a series of (shorter) overlapping
 \"subordinate\" templates.
 The length of each of these subordinate templates is determined by the **-x** option parameter.
-For example, consider a template input consisting of the values: 1, 2, 3, 4 \-- each number appearing on successive lines.
+For example, consider a template input consisting of the values: 1, 2, 3, 4 &mdash; each number appearing on successive lines.
 With **-x 3**, two subordinate templates will be generated, each consisting of three data records: 1, 2, 3 and 2, 3, 4.
 With **-x 2**, three subordinate templates will be